-FIRST YEAR EXPERIENCE - 1 CREDIT
+FIRST YEAR EXPERIENCE - 2 CREDITS

 During the first semester on campus, all students who are first time college students or transfer in as freshmen must complete a first year experience course.
 The purpose of the course is to orient students to college life and to provide basic skills needed to succeed in the classroom.
-Most students will take CC103 First Year Experience (1 cr.).
-Students who need to take two or more CAP courses must take CC101 First Year Seminar (3 cr.).
-Honors students are encouraged to take IS199 Contemporary Questions (3 cr.).
-Some academic departments have also developed their own First Year Experience course.
-If so, students will be placed in the appropriate course by the Registrar's office.
+Most students will take CP102 First Year Experience (2 cr.).

+Honors students are encouraged to take IS199 Contemporary Questions (3 cr.) as their First Year Experience instead of CP102.